 - Enrollment at UTBM

-The Student Mobility Service at UTBM will help you with the administrative process.
+The Office of Student Mobility at UTBM will help you with the administrative process.

 Please make sure that all of your supporting documents are translated into French.

 The Welcome Club aims to offer all international students the best conditions to arrive at UTBM.

 It takes place one week before the beginning of each semester (September and February).

 Program: food, shopping, orientation tour, help with administrative procedures, cultural exchange.

 The fresher’s fair takes place right after the Welcome Week.
 It lasts 4 weeks.
 The fresher’s weekend is the last event of the fair.
 Don’t miss that unforgettable moment!